cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 [OffSec](https://www.youtube.com/@OffSecTraining) - A lot of good walkthroughs on these.
 They tend to be slower I guess, but they also tend to focus more on techniques for the course material.

-[Tyler Ramsbey](https://www.youtube.com/@TylerRamsbey)- This guy is alright too.
+[Tyler Ramsbey](https://www.youtube.com/@TylerRamsbey) - This guy is solid too.
 Less walkthroughs, more general content.
-Ignore the YouTube faces he makes in his thumbnails.
+He does make some YouTubey faces in his thumbnails, but I like that he clearly reuses them, almost as if he can't bring himself to keep taking those photos.

 There's a ton out there for Cybersecurity in general.
 The Cyber Mentor, John Hammond, The XSS Rat are good in general, but personally I haven't found their content to be especially helpful when studying for this exam in particular.